Understanding Projectile Motion with Derivations

 As we discussed, only the velocity component along the string are to be considered

-Starting from star (*) mark
+Starting from the green colored star (*) mark

 Same approach, mark all the points on the string first

-But, we know that the value of Vb (RHS) from the above expression is always going to be positive since
+But, we know that the value of VB (RHS) from the above expression is always going to be positive since,

-So, the assumed direction of Vb (upwards) is also correct !
+So, the assumed direction of VB (upwards) is also correct!

 Conclusion :